SATHYAPRIYA135/Driver_Drowsiness_Detection_System/README.md

 # 🚗 Driver Drowsiness Detection System

-## 📖 Overview
+## 📖 Project Overview

-Driver fatigue is one of the major causes of road accidents worldwide.
-This project presents a **real-time Driver Drowsiness Detection System** that continuously monitors a driver's eye movements using computer vision techniques and alerts the driver when signs of drowsiness are detected.
+Driver fatigue is a major cause of road accidents worldwide.
+This project presents a **Real-Time Driver Drowsiness Detection System** that monitors a driver's eye movements through a webcam and detects signs of drowsiness using Computer Vision techniques.

-The system uses **OpenCV**, **Dlib Facial Landmark Detection**, and **Eye Aspect Ratio (EAR)** analysis to determine whether the driver's eyes remain closed for a prolonged period.
-If drowsiness is detected, the system displays an alert message to help prevent accidents.
+The system uses **Dlib Facial Landmark Detection** and **Eye Aspect Ratio (EAR)** analysis to determine whether the driver's eyes remain closed for a prolonged period.
+When drowsiness is detected, an alert message is displayed, helping to prevent accidents and improve road safety.

 ---

 ## 🎯 Objective

-To develop a real-time driver monitoring system capable of detecting drowsiness through eye closure analysis and providing timely alerts to improve road safety.
+The primary objective of this project is to develop a real-time driver monitoring system that:

+* Detects driver drowsiness using eye movement analysis.
+* Monitors eye closure continuously.
+* Alerts the driver when signs of fatigue are detected.
+* Enhances road safety through proactive monitoring.

 ---

+## ✨ Features

+* Real-time webcam monitoring
+* Face detection using Dlib
+* Facial landmark detection
+* Eye Aspect Ratio (EAR) calculation
+* Drowsiness detection based on eye closure
+* Alert message generation
+* Lightweight and easy-to-use system

+---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 * Python
 * OpenCV
 * Dlib
 * Imutils
 * SciPy
+* NumPy
 * Computer Vision

 ---

+## 💻 Development Environment

+* Python 3.x
+* Python IDLE
+* Windows Operating System
+* Webcam

+---

 ## ⚙️ Working Principle

-The system follows these steps:

 1. Capture live video using a webcam.
-2. Detect the driver's face using Dlib's face detector.
+2. Detect the driver's face.
-3. Identify facial landmarks around both eyes.
+3. Extract facial landmarks around both eyes.
 4. Calculate the Eye Aspect Ratio (EAR).
 5. Compare EAR with a predefined threshold.
-6. Monitor consecutive frames for eye closure.
+6. Monitor eye closure across consecutive frames.
-7. Trigger an alert when drowsiness is detected.
+7. Display an alert when drowsiness is detected.

 ---

 ## 🔍 Eye Aspect Ratio (EAR)

-EAR is calculated using six eye landmarks.

-EAR decreases when the eyes are closed and increases when the eyes are open.

-The system uses:
+The Eye Aspect Ratio (EAR) is used to determine whether the eyes are open or closed.

+### Parameters Used

-* EAR Threshold = **0.25**
+* EAR Threshold: **0.25**
-* Consecutive Frames = **20**
+* Consecutive Frames Threshold: **20 Frames**

-When EAR remains below the threshold for 20 consecutive frames, the driver is considered drowsy.
+If the EAR remains below the threshold for 20 consecutive frames, the system identifies the driver as drowsy and displays an alert message.

 ---

-## 📦 Requirements
+## 📦 Installation

-Install dependencies using:
+Install the required libraries:

 ```bash
 pip install -r requirements.txt